We control works to existing structures and new sites.

 This detailed information will be supplied with the planning application for a particular site.
 To help you fully understand the existing and proposed situation, we have introduced a map-based register.

-This can be subject to change, so you are most welcome to contact us for the latest information about a particular site or area that you are interested in.
+This can be subject to change, so you are welcome to contact us for the latest information about a particular site or area that you are interested in.

 View the mast register for details of locations and service providers of phone masts in Medway.